hirschan/world-flags-quiz/README.md

 ## Flags

 For the first version of the app, flags from UN member states will be included.
-Source from [UN](https://www.un.org/en/about-us/member-states).
-- [X] UN member state flags (193 flags, as of 2024)
+UN flags listed from UN [here](https://www.un.org/en/about-us/member-states).
+As of June 2024, there is a total of 193 UN member state flags.

 ## Definitions

 Continents are defined by geographical continent, learn more [here](https://en.wikipedia.org/wiki/Continent).

-States/countries/territories are divided into:
-* `UN member` states
-* `Non-UN member` states

 ## Acknowledgements

 - The flag on the app icon in this project is from [Gitlab B.V.](https://gitlab.com/gitlab-org/gitlab-svgs/-/tree/main) and under the MIT License.
-- "ic_action_arrow_left.webp" by [Android icons](https://www.androidicons.com/) is licensed under CC BY-SA 4.0.
+- Arrow icon `ic_action_arrow_left.webp` by [Android icons](https://www.androidicons.com/) is licensed under CC BY-SA 4.0.

 ## Progress & roadmap